Frederick888/git-credential-keepassxc/README.md

 For more details, see: [wiki/Encryption](https://github.com/Frederick888/git-credential-keepassxc/wiki/Encryption)

-## Ignoring certain entries

-You can hide certain entries from `git-credential-keepassxc` by adding the `KPH: git` attributes to them.
-(For example, when you have GitLab password and access token in two entries, and you only need the token via `git-credential-keepassxc`.)
+## Filtering results

+### By group names

+`--group <GROUP>`.
+This option can be repeated.
+This is the name of the group itself.
+Paths are not supported.

+### By dedicated Git group names

+`--git-groups`.
+This uses the names of the groups created by `git-credential-keepassxc configure [--group <GROUP>]`.

+Note if you have more than one databases, it's recommended to use the same group name, as this option filters all results using all the group names.

+### By an advanced string field

 1. In KeePassXC, go to Tools -> Settings -> Browser Integration -> Advanced, enable `Return advanced string fields which start with "KPH: "` (this is enabled by default)
 0. Open the entry you'd like to hide
 0. Go to Advanced
-0. Add an additional attribute `KPH: git` (the space after colon is required) of which the value is `false`
+0. Add an additional attribute `KPH: git` (the space after colon is mandatory) of which the value is `false`

-This also prevents these entries from being overwritten by `git-credential-keepassxc`, which is important if you use `git-credential-keepassxc` to fetch/push Git repositories over HTTP/S, since Git may try to update your passwords.
+### A note on `git-credential-keepassxc store`

+Since `git-credential-keepassxc store` consists of looking up existing entries and then updating or creating one, these filters can also stop it from updating certain entries.

+This is *important* as Git may call `git-credential-keepassxc store` after validating a password, and it can update your login password entry rather than the API token one.

 ## Scripting